SEAME-pt/ObjectDetectionAvoidance/doxyfiles/doxyfile_readme.md

 ## Inference Result

-Carla dataset, Yolo predicting validation images

-\image html models/yolo-lane-seame-unfroze/val_batch2_pred.jpg "Results" width=50%

-Yolo model predicting validation seame lab images

-\image html models/yolo-lane-seame-unfroze/val_batch0_pred.jpg "Results" width=50%
+\image html models/yolo-object-lane/val_batch1_pred.jpg "Results" width=50%

 This image is a result of running *testing.py*, so running predict() of our model.
 The **lane points** (polygons, mask) are in blue.